Francisco (moon): Orbit

+Irregular moons of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (degrees with respect to ecliptic).
+Francisco is the innermost irregular moon of Uranus (the leftmost magenta triangle).
+Data as of February 2024.

-Francisco is an irregular moon of Uranus, which have very wide, elliptical, and inclined orbits in contrast to the regular moons of Uranus.
-Irregular moons like Francisco are thought to be former asteroids that were captured by their planet during the Solar System's formation.
+Francisco is one of Uranus's irregular moons, which have very wide, elliptical, and inclined orbits in contrast to the regular moons of Uranus.
+Irregular moons like Francisco are thought to have been captured by their planet during the Solar System's formation.
 The Uranian irregular moons are loosely bound by Uranus's gravity because of their great distance from the planet, so their orbits are frequently perturbed by the gravity of the Sun and other planets.
-This results in significant changes in the orbits of irregular moons over short periods of time, so a simple Keplerian elliptical orbit cannot accurately describe the long-term orbital motions of irregular moons.
-Instead, proper or mean orbital elements are used to describe the long-term orbits of irregular moons more accurately, since these are calculated by averaging out the perturbed orbit over a long period of time.
+This results in significant changes in their orbits over short periods of time, so a simple Keplerian elliptical orbit cannot accurately describe their long-term orbital motions.
+Instead, proper or mean orbital elements are used to describe the long-term orbits of irregular moons more accurately, since these are calculated by averaging out the perturbed orbit over an extended period of time.

-Over a 30,000-year time period, Francisco's average semi-major axis or orbital distance from Uranus is 4.28 e6km, with an average orbital period of 267 d.
-Francisco is the innermost irregular moon of Uranus.
-Francisco has an average orbital eccentricity of 0.14 and an average inclination of 147° with respect to the ecliptic, or the plane of Earth's orbit.
-Since Francisco's orbital inclination is greater than 90°, the moon has a retrograde orbit, meaning it orbits in the opposite direction of Uranus' orbit around the Sun.
-Francisco's orbital elements fluctuate over time due to perturbations: its semi-major axis varies by ±700 km, eccentricity varies by ±0.05, and inclination varies by ±2°.
-Compared to other Uranian irregular moons, Francisco's eccentricity variations are significant, although they occur over relatively slow periods of several thousand years.
-Francisco's orbit exhibits nodal and apsidal precession with average periods over 10,000 Earth years.
-(Note: Brozovic et al. (2022) gives 18,000 and 14,000 years for Francisco's apsidal and nodal precession periods, respectively.
+Francisco is the innermost known irregular moon of Uranus, having an average semi-major axis of 4.28 e6km and an average orbital period of 267 d.
+It has an average orbital eccentricity of 0.14 and an average inclination of 147° with respect to the ecliptic, or the plane of Earth's orbit.
+Since Francisco's orbital inclination is greater than 90°, the moon's orbit is retrograde, meaning it orbits in the opposite direction to Uranus's orbit around the Sun.

+Over a 10,000-year time span, perturbations cause Francisco's semi-major axis to vary by ±700 km, while its orbital period varies by ±1 day.
+Over a period of several thousand years, Francisco's eccentricity slowly varies from 0.09 to 0.19.
+Its inclination with respect to the ecliptic also varies from 146° to 149°.
+Its orbit exhibits nodal and apsidal precession with average periods between 10,000 and 20,000 Earth years.
+(Note: Brozović et al. (2022) gives 18,000 and 14,000 years for Francisco's apsidal and nodal precession periods, respectively.
 On the other hand, JPL (2024) gives 12,473 and 14,419 years for Francisco's apsidal and nodal precession periods, respectively.)

 Francisco is not known to be part of a collisional family or group; its orbit is apparently unique among the known Uranian irregular moons.
 If there is a collisional family associated with Francisco, then any Uranian irregular moons related to it are likely undiscovered because they are presumably small and faint.

-Animation of Francisco's orbit (cyan) around Uranus.